History of slavery in the Netherlands: Numbers

 In all Dutch traders shipped and sold between 550,000 and 850,000 slaves in the Atlantic area: first to Brazil, later mainly to Suriname and the Antilles.
 Historian Matthias van Rossum estimates that throughout history between 660,000 and 1,135,000 slaves were traded in order to provide labor to the Dutch settlement areas in Asia.

 In addition to the VOC itself, this also concerns slave ownership of the European, Eurasian and non-European inhabitants of these areas.
+But historian Paul Doolan argues that it was not simply a matter of numbers, but that between 1637 and 1644 the Dutch contribution was "crucial in shaping the transatlantic slave trade."

 When slavery was abolished in 1863, the registers speak of 32,911 persons in Suriname and approximately 11,800 in the Antilles.

 National Slavery History Monument

 The National Slavery History Monument was unveiled on 1 July 2002 in the Oosterpark in the presence of Queen Beatrix and many other invited guests from both the Netherlands and abroad.
 In particular, the monument commemorates the slavery past in Suriname, the Netherlands Antilles, Aruba, and the west coast of Africa, including Ghana.

 Monuments have also been placed in various other places in the Netherlands, such as in Rotterdam in 2013.